Alex-Leontaridis/lang-forge/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🆘 Support

+For support and questions:
+- Open an issue on GitHub
+- Check the documentation
+- Review the code examples

+---

+**PromptForge** - Empowering prompt engineers with advanced tools and analytics.